CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

 # and download the .zip (link checked on 24/01/2024).
 Then move the .zip in the
 # docker container, specifically in "workspace/setup/lib".

+# Now, GO ON THE DOCKER TERMINAL
-# Now, go on a local PC terminal and do the following (FILENAME is the name
+# and do the following (FILENAME is the name
 # of what you downloaded)

     $ unzip FILENAME.zip
-    $ mv FILENAME.zip ~/Downloads/
+    $ sudo rm FILENAME.zip
     $ mkdir ViconAPI
     $ mv EXTRAXTDIRNAME ViconAPI/F1
     $ cd ViconAPI/F1/Release/Linux64